cx-prog-lang/.github/features/obj_dtor.md

   }
 }
 ```

+Then, the users of `RCElem` can implement the cleanup function for `struct Elem *` to internally deallocate the pointer.

 The canonical object value cleanup function also allows for cleaning up child members of a structure without hard-coding the specific name of the cleanup functions for each member.
 In this example, the structure `Context` cleans up the members `data`, `record`, and `cache` with the same canonical name `break`.